dapr/docs/daprdocs/content/en/operations/components/component-secrets.md

 Go to [this]({{< ref "howto-secrets.md" >}}) link to see all the secret stores supported by Dapr, along with information on how to configure and use them.

-## Examples
+## Referencing secrets

-Using plain text secrets (not recommended for production):
+While you have the option to use plain text secrets, this is not recommended for production:

 ```yml
 apiVersion: dapr.io/v1alpha1